 While their mutual attraction is undeniable, Matt and Lane have silently agreed that a friendship is the only thing that can ever exist between them.
 Matt’s a total family guy with “settle down with me” tattooed across his forehead, whereas Lane is entirely commitment-averse.

 So when Matt offers to help her with the bus and in the bedroom with no strings attached, Lane’s feelings evolve faster than you can say “just good friends.”
-But she soon discovers that in order to build something new, she has to first heal her past.
+But she soon discovers that in order to do something new, she must first heal her past.

 Characters

-Special mention of the diversity inclusion in making the female MC unapologetically bisexual (I don’t see many of those in novels) while still showing the societal objections towards this lifestyle.
+Kudos to Hannah for the inclusion of diversity in making the female MC unapologetically bisexual (I don’t see many of those in novels) while still showing the societal objections towards this lifestyle.

 One of my favorite things about her development is that she’s not entirely perfect by the end of the book.
 Not only because that’s less plausible but because it makes her someone most readers can easily relate to (I know I certainly did).